aisha-x/THM/Rooms/SOC Level 2/Threat-hunting/HuntMe2.md

 on `Sep 26, 2023 @ 14:28:53.575.` The attacker downloaded and executed Mimikatz to extract saved credentials.
 Successfully extracted the NTLM hash for user **`james.cromwell: B852A0B8BD4E00564128E0A5EA2BC4CF`**.

-There was also the usage of the PowerShell tool `Invoke-PowerExtract`  which parses and extracts secrets (LSA / MSV and Kerberos) of the LSASS process.
+There was also the usage of the PowerShell tool `Invoke-PowerExtract`.

 ```
 process.command_line.keyword :  *Invoke-PowerExtract* and event.code: 1